How Should I Treat My Symptoms?

-- Saline nasal spray or nasal irrigation.
+- Saline nasal spray or nasal irrigation

-Try these four natural flu remedies during pregnancy:
+Try these four natural flu remedies:

 - Get plenty of bed rest.

-How Do You Prevent Flu During Pregnancy?
+How Do You Prevent the Flu?

 - Wash your hands often.